 Wands in the Tarot are associated with fire and creativity, the spark of the imagination.
 As the wands in this card are sloping downwards, it would appear like they came from heaven.
-Curiously, there is no character depicted in the Eight of Wands, reinforcing the suggestion that this card is all about our mental creativity rather than anything physical.
+Curiously, there is no character depicted in this card, reinforcing the suggestion that it is all about our mental creativity rather than anything physical.

 Now is a time of progress for us.
 After the battles and difficulties of the previous cards, we finally find it easy to follow our path.
 Barriers will fall away.
 We will figure out ways to get around nearly everything that was blocking us before.
 We can see where we are going and how we are going to get there.
 Everything is running according to plan and difficulties are few and far between.